 College of Marin participates in the Federal Direct Loan Program.
 The Direct Loan Program, administered by the U.S. Department of Education, is designed to provide low interest loans for students to help pay for the cost of a student's post-high school education.
 To find more information on the types of available loans and current interest rates please visit https://studentaid.gov/understand-aid/types/loans

 Direct Subsidized Loan:

-> Loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at a college or career school.
-Subsidized loans do not begin to accrue interest while the student is actively enrolled as a part-time student at an educational institution.
+Loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at a college or career school.
+Subsidized loans do not begin to accrue interest while the student is actively enrolled as a part-time student (6 units or more) at an educational institution.

-> Direct Unsubsidized Loans
+Direct Unsubsidized Loans